alexchacon2341/collaboration-competition-ddpg/Report.md

 ![DPG Algorithm][image2]

 As with Q learning, introducing non-linear function approximators means that convergence is no longer guaranteed.
 However, such approximators appear essential in order to learn and generalize on large state spaces.
-NFQCA (Hafner & Riedmiller, 2011), which uses the same update rules as DPG but with neural network function approximators, uses batch learning for stability, which is intractable for large networks.
-A minibatch version of NFQCA which does not reset the policy at each update, as would be required to scale to large networks, is equivalent to the original DPG, which we compare to here.
-Our contribution here is to provide modifications to DPG, inspired by the success of DQN, which allow it to use neural network function approximators to learn in large state and action spaces online.
-We refer to our algorithm as Deep DPG (DDPG, Algorithm 1).
+Here, the effort is made to use DPG with neural network function approximators to learn in large state and action spaces online.
+The resulting algorithm is DDPG:

+![DDPG Algorithm][image3]

 One challenge when using neural networks for reinforcement learning is that most optimization algorithms assume that the samples are independently and identically distributed.
 Obviously, when the samples are generated from exploring sequentially in an environment this assumption no longer